-Nowadays, foreigners are not able to start their business without legal assistance.
+Nowadays, foreigners are not able to start their businesses without legal assistance.

-Even though the system might make it easier to proceed with applications for licences, foreigners must first understand what licences they need to acquire and know the requirements.
+Even though the system might make it easier to proceed with applications for licenses, foreigners must first understand what licenses they need to acquire and know the requirements.
 This is what the current system lacks.

 Currently, the company registration for most sectors is conducted as follows:

-NIB replaces Company Registration Certificate (TDP) and serves as several other licences
+NIB replaces Company Registration Certificate (TDP) and serves as several other licenses

 Furthermore, NIB serves as registration under Health and Social Security Systems, known as BPJS Kesehatan and BPJS Ketenagakerjaan.

-Businesses operating in sectors such as healthcare, medical devices production and distribution, and cosmetics are obliged to apply for additional licences before starting their operations in Indonesia.
+Businesses operating in sectors such as healthcare, medical devices production and distribution, and cosmetics are obliged to apply for additional licenses before starting their operations in Indonesia.

-To begin the application process, businesses are required to comply with mandatory standards, licences, certifications and other registrations of their specific business field.
+To begin the application process, businesses are required to comply with mandatory standards, licenses, certifications, and other registrations of their specific business field.